-- 55. The re-sit period for the Becoming a Doctor (BD) domain (SSC) will normally take place between the July and August Board of Examiners. - 56.
+- 57. The re-sit period for the Becoming a Doctor (BD) domain (SSC) will normally take place between the July and August Board of Examiners. - 58.
 For the Becoming a Doctor (BD) domain, candidates will be required to re-sit the assessment(s) they failed (i.e. those with a Cause for Concern or Unacceptable grade).
-Candidates will be required to achieve a grade of Acceptable for the failed assessment(s). - 57.
-The re-sit period for the Professional Knowledge (PK) and the Professional Skills (PS) domains will normally take place between the July and August Board of Examiners. - 58.
-For the Professional Knowledge (PK) domain, candidates who elect to enter the re-sit will be required to re-sit only the component(s) they failed (e.g. BCS and/or PPS). - 59.
+Candidates will be required to achieve a grade of Acceptable or Borderline for the failed assessment(s). - 59.
+The re-sit period for the Professional Knowledge (PK) and the Professional Skills (PS) domains will normally take place between the July and August Board of Examiners. - 60.
+For the Professional Knowledge (PK) domain, candidates who elect to enter the re-sit examinations will be required to re-sit only the component(s) they failed (e.g. BCS and/or PPS). - 61.
 The re-sit written examinations for each component of the Professional Knowledge (PK) domain (BCS and PPS) shall cover the curriculum for all seven modules using similar methods of assessment as those used in the main examinations.
-No marks from the previous examinations will be used to determine the re-sit examination marks.

-- 60. A candidate, whose grade at the re-sit examination(s)/assessment(s) entered is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 61.
-A candidate, whose grade at the re-sit examination(s)/assessment(s) is Unacceptable will be deemed to have failed the examination and therefore the programme.
+No marks from the previous examinations will be used to determine the re-sit examination marks. - 62.
+A candidate, whose grade at the re-sit examination(s)/assessment(s) entered is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 63.
+A candidate, whose grade at the re-sit examination(s)/assessment(s) is Unacceptable, cause for concern or borderline will be deemed to have failed the examination and therefore the programme.
 Such students may be eligible for a 3rd discretionary attempt, in accordance with the procedure for consideration for a final discretionary attempt at an assessment Candidates offered a final, 3rd attempt will be required to repeat the year and sit all domains of assessment, regardless of whether they have passed the domain (or component of) in a previous academic year.
+A candidate whose grade at the resit of the Becoming a Doctor domain is Borderline shall have passed the year and may proceed to the Transition year of the MBBS Programme, provided they have not received a borderline grade before.

-Progression from Year 1 to the Transition Year following a repeat of the first year at $2^{nd}$ attempt
+Progression from Year 1 to the Transition Year following a repeat of the first year at 2nd attempt